lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 this document continues to require support for the KDF3 key-derivation function, but it requires support for SHA-256 {{SHS}} as the hash function.

-RFC 5990 recommends support for alternatives to KDF3 and AES-Wrap-128;
+RFC 5990 recommended support for alternatives to KDF3 and AES-Wrap-128;
 this document simply states that other key-derivation functions and other key-encryption algorithms MAY be supported.

-RFC 5990 supports the future definition of additional KEM algorithms that use RSA; this document supports only one, and it is identified by the id-kem-rsa object identifier.
+RFC 5990 supported the future definition of additional KEM algorithms that use RSA; this document supports only one, and it is identified by the id-kem-rsa object identifier.

-RFC 5990 includes an ASN.1 module; this document provides an alternative ASN.1 module that follows the conventions established in {{RFC5911}},
+RFC 5990 included an ASN.1 module; this document provides an alternative ASN.1 module that follows the conventions established in {{RFC5911}},
 {{RFC5912}}, and {{RFC6268}}.
 The new ASN.1 module {{app-asn1-module}}
 produces the same bits-on-the-wire as the one in RFC 5990.